josh-project/josh/README.md

 It also enables collaboration on parts of the monorepo with other parties utilizing git's normal distributed development features.
-For example this makes it every easy to mirror just selected parts of your repo to public github or specific customers.
+For example this makes it every easy to mirror just selected parts of your repo to public github repositories or specific customers.

 ### Project composition / Workspaces